 SIL writes mainly property, motor, accident and health insurance on a countrywide basis within South Africa.
-SIL's largest non-life insurance risk exposure emanates from the homeowners insurance book which makes up approximately 68 per cent. of the total gross written premium.
-The homeowners insurance product offering indemnifies, subject to any limits or excesses, the policyholder against loss or damage to their own property and business interruption arising from this damage.
-Liberty writes medical expense insurance through Total Health Trust Limited to government employees and corporate customers in Nigeria.
-Medical expense cover is also provided via subsidiary Liberty Health Holdings (Pty) Limited, to customers in 22 African countries.
+SIL's largest non-life insurance risk exposure emanates from the homeowners insurance book which makes up the majority of the total gross written premium.